ioerger/transit2/src/pytransit/doc/source/CGI.rst

 ::

-    > python3 ../src/transit.py cgi extract_counts <fastq_file> <sgRNA info file> <barode column> <counts_file> [Optional Arguements]
+    > python3 ../src/transit.py cgi extract_counts <fastq_file> <sgRNA info file> <barcode column> <counts_file> [Optional Arguements]

     Optional Arguements:
         -delete_temp_fastQ := if fast files are gz files, this flag indicates whether user would like to delete the temp files

 * barode column : Column name of the sgRNA info file that contains the barcodes of the sgRNA (first column is the sgRNA ids)

+    *  The barcode sequence in this column will be reverse complemented before when scanning the reads.

-* sgRNA info file : A file that contains metadata for each sgRNA, where the columns must be
+* sgRNA info file : A file that contains metadata for each sgRNA, where the columns include:

-    1. sgRNA id (as seen in the combined counts file),
+    1. sgRNA ids (user defined, must be unique per sgRNA).
+Must be first column for both command line and GUI usage
-    2. orf targetted by the sgRNA,
+    2. Orfs targeted by the sgRNA,
-    3. barcode of the sgRNA
+    3. Barcodes of the sgRNA
-    4. efficacy measurement of the sgRNAs (in publication of this method, sgRNA efficacy is measurement as extrapolated LFCs calculated through a passaging experiment).
+    4. sgRNA efficacies (in publication of this method, sgRNA efficacy is measurement as extrapolated LFCs calculated through a passaging experiment).

     .. note::
-        The order of the sgRNA info file is assumed to be as listed if using the GUI implementation.
+        * The order of the sgRNA info file is assumed to be as listed if using the GUI implementation.
 Specific columns can be specified if using the command line option.
+        * Other columns are allowed in the sgRNA info file (in the case of GUI usage, these extra columns should be after the first four listed above)
+        * The sgRNA infor file must have a header/column names
+        * This file should be tab seperated

 **Step 1: Combine Individual Counts File to a Combined Counts File**